-Estimated graduate starting salary: £20,000 - £28,000Typical salary after training: £25,000 - £45,000Analytical Graduate JobsThe demand for analysts in the UK has seen significant growth over the past ten years as businesses understand the need for greater consumer and market intelligence in their own specific sector.
-In a recent survey of UK business including healthcare, pharmaceutical, energy and retail, eighty nine percent of businesses agreed analysis was vital or at least very important for their organisation.
-In short, analysis is a company's "eyes and ears" providing market and consumer data central to all business strategy.The purpose of analysts in industry is to supply market research, business intelligence and management consultancy to an extended range of stakeholders.
+Estimated graduate starting salary: £20,000 - £28,000Typical salary after training: £25,000 - £45,000Analytical Graduate JobsThe demand for analysts in the UK has seen significant growth as businesses understand the need for greater consumer and market intelligence in their own specific sector.
+Surveys of UK business including healthcare, pharmaceutical, energy and retail, found that eighty nine percent of businesses agreed analysis was vital or at least very important for their organisation.
+In short, analysis is a company's "eyes and ears", providing market and consumer data central to all business strategy.The purpose of analysts in industry is to supply market research, business intelligence and management consultancy to an extended range of stakeholders.
 Typically analysts work in a specific segment of industry researching the broad development of that market and identifying the opportunities and risks within it.
 Today no industry is exempt in its need for analytical expertise, with growth in career opportunities seen in all industries.

 A successful career in an analytical role will see a graduate become an industry expert.
 Graduates will become capable of providing consultancy to organisations within that specific sector in all aspects of their dealings with the market.
 As a result, graduates will become highly valued sources of information and offered good packages to join companies working in their specialist field.The Graduate Recruitment Bureau is currently recruiting for graduate analytical jobs within digital marketing, market research, retail, FMCG, energy, commodity, IT and financial organisations.